 Conversely, a lower P-E ratio might indicate that the current share price is lower with respect to its earnings.

 There are various other essential valuation ratios that can affect our decisions to make investments.

 Whether you are a trader or a long-term investor, the practice of share valuation is vital to your knowledge and success.

 Thus traders can use various methods of share valuation to compare stocks of different companies.
-Long-term investors can evaluate their future prospects via the various methods and approaches of it.
+Long-term investors can evaluate their future prospects via various methods and approach them.